EvgeniiZorin/ML_digit_MNIST/README.md

 # Description

 A classical ML project for classifying digits from 0-9 based on a vector image with size 28x28.
-Dataset is the famous MNIST dataset.
+Dataset is the famous MNIST dataset (http://yann.lecun.com/exdb/mnist/).

 # ML model